 Cancel Quits the current step and starts the user defined error handling if specified.
 If no user defined error handling is present, the method aborts.
-Abort Aborts the method Bottom Repeat the step at the bottom of the container Exclude Exclude all pipetting channels with this error and continue Repeat Repeat the command Air Aspirate air and continue
+Abort Aborts the method Bottom Repeats the step at the bottom of the container Exclude Excludes all pipetting channels with this error and continues Repeat Repeats the command Air Aspirates air and continues

 - Use the "Visible" Flag to add the appropriate button to the error recovery dialog box. - The "Set error flag" will mark an erroneous container in the database. - It is also possible to enable walk-away handling of errors (semi- and fully-automated mode): - Disable the "Timeout: Infinite" Checkbox.
 Enter a timeout into the input field.
 The run time error dialog then pops-up, waits for the specified timeout and closes to continue with the default error recovery chosen for this error.
-If the timeout is set to 0, no dialog will open: the selected error recovery will be executed automatically. - If the user clicks on the error during the timeout, the walk-away will be stopped, and the user has to select a recovery and continue manually. - For a list of all errors and their recovery options, refer to the online-help and the error settings dialog.
+If the timeout is set to 0, no dialog will open: the selected error recovery will be executed automatically. - If the user clicks on the error during the timeout, the walk-away will be stopped, and the user has to select a recovery and continue manually. - For a list of all errors and their recovery options, refer to the Online Help and the error settings dialog.

 Because of this, every instrument-specific Smart Step, Easy Step or Single Step has an [Error Settings...]
 Button.
-Here is an example of the "1000μl Channel Aspirate" (Single Step):
+The following is an example of the "1000μl Channel Aspirate" (Single Step):